© www.white-coppice.co.uk 2022

 Leaving Heapey Station the line immediately went below Coppice Lane and started to turn northeast and as it left the

-cutting a branch line went off to the left and entered the ROF Heapey.
-Between that and the mainline were several
+cutting a branch line went off to the left and entered ROF Heapey.
+Between that and the mainline were several siding

-siding for ROF use.
-Just under a mile after leaving Heapey there was a branch off to the right (from the north) into
+for ROF use.
+Just under a mile after leaving Heapey there was a branch off to the right (from the north) into Brinscall

-Brinscall Hall Printworks.
-Even today the gateposts guarding the entrance to the sidings survive, though the gate is
+Hall Printworks.
+Today the gateposts guarding the entrance to the sidings still stand, though the gate is long gone.

 After passing these gateposts, the line leaves the cutting and starts to cross an embankment that lead to Brinscall